mkgiri1/Instafood-Web-App/README.md

 }
 ```

-## Enhancements of Blog with Advanced Features e.g
+## Enhancements of WebApp with Advanced Features e.g
 * Email
 * Comments
 * Tags and metadata